 Oftentimes, a landing page sets the first impression a potential customer has of your business.
-A well-designed landing page inspires visitors to take action.
+The best landing pages inspire visitors to take action.
 It tells your brand’s story, nurtures new customers, and drives conversions.
 However, if you don’t have a great landing page design, you’re missing out on new leads and sales.
 If you are spending money on digital ads and driving traffic to a landing page that doesn’t convert, you could even be losing money.

 How do you create high-converting landing pages?
-In this post, we’ll cover landing page design best practices with examples.
+In this post, we’ll cover landing page ideas for optimal design and best practices with examples.

 Table of contents